DhruvAthaide/StockFinancialDashboard/README.md

 - **Improve user experience**: Improve the user experience by making the dashboard more user-friendly and intuitive.
 - **Add more data sources**: Add more data sources such as historical data, economic indicators, and company-specific data to provide a more comprehensive view of the stock market.
 - **Improve data quality of data**: Improve the quality of data by cleaning, processing, and transforming it to make it more accurate and reliable.
-- **Add more visualization tools**: Add more visualization tools such as heatmaps, scatter plots, and bar charts to provide a more comprehensive view of the stock market.